Protocell: Montmorillonite bubbles

 Another group suggests that primitive cells might have formed inside inorganic clay microcompartments, which can provide an ideal container for the synthesis and compartmentalization of complex organic molecules.
 Clay-armored bubbles form naturally when particles of montmorillonite clay collect on the outer surface of air bubbles under water.
 This creates a semi permeable vesicle from materials that are readily available in the environment.
 The authors remark that montmorillonite is known to serve as a chemical catalyst, encouraging lipids to form membranes and single nucleotides to join into strands of RNA.
 Primitive reproduction can be envisioned when the clay bubbles burst, releasing the lipid membrane-bound product into the surrounding medium.

 Membraneless droplets

-Another way to form primitive compartments that may lead to the formation of a protocell is polyesters membraneless structures that have the ability to host biochemicals (proteins and RNA) and/or scaffold the assemblies of lipids around them.
+Another way to form primitive compartments that may lead to the formation of a protocell is through polyester membraneless structures that have the ability to host biochemicals (proteins and RNA) and/or scaffold the assemblies of lipids around them.
 While these droplets are leaky towards genetic materials, this leakiness could have facilitated the progenote hypothesis.